RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #810

+Actually spent most of the day exploring `Unreal.js` for future plans.
+But just now got my implementation of "freezing" the mouse while I scroll like when scaling, rotating, or pushing/pulling working.
+So I'm happy with that.
+Next I will want to write my GUI for updating a channel automatically.
+I should also probably explore what OCR would be like.

 ## #806, #807, #808, #809

 A ton of refactoring around `ahk` as a whole like only auto-reloading non `lib`